Edwin-Ogolla/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe - This script sets mode of "hello" to 7539-John_Doe - This script sets mode of "hello" to 7539-John_Doe - This script sets mode of "hello" to 7539-John_Doe - This script sets mode of "hello" to 7539-John_Doe - This script sets mode of "hello" to 7539-John_Doe - This script sets mode of "hello" to 7539-John_Doe - This script sets mode of "hello" to 7539-John_Doe - This script sets mode of "hello" to 7539-John_Doe - This script sets mode of "hello" to 753
 10-mirror_permissions - This script sets the mode of the file hello the same as olleh’s mode.
 11-directories_permissions - This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+12-directory_permissions - This script creates a directory called my_dir with permissions 751 in the working directory.